About

 Trigg Talley, Senior Advisor to the Special Presidential Envoy for Climate, US, underscored the benefits that the US has derived from the Partnership, including fostering a demand-driven perspective on engagement with other countries on their support needs.
 He noted that the US has met its goal of providing developing countries USD 3 billion a year for adaptation, which is both right and “profoundly” in the country’s interest.
 As the US goes through a change in presidential administrations, Talley said he hopes the US will continue working closely with the Partnership.

-Wampie Libon, Ministry of Foreign Affairs, the Netherlands, noted the Partnership’s pivotal role in connecting demand and support to create climate action on the ground.
+Wampie Libon, Ambassador of Sustainable Development and Director of Inclusive Green Growth, Ministry of Foreign Affairs, the Netherlands, noted the Partnership’s pivotal role in connecting demand and support to create climate action on the ground.
 Libon reaffirmed the Netherland’s continued provision of expertise, particularly in the areas of food and water, and its continuing support for implementing NDC commitments.

 Francesco La Camera, Director-General, International Renewable Energy Agency (IRENA), reaffirmed IRENA’s commitment to working with the Partnership by helping to link NDCs and national planning, particularly connecting them to energy planning.
 He urged ensuring a “full cycle” approach that both develops plans and on-the-ground projects that put those plans into action.

-Jennifer Sara, World Bank, highlighted the World Bank’s work to help countries consider long-term transformation at the same time as they work on their near-term NDCs.
+Jennifer Sara, Global Director, Climate Change Global Practice, World Bank Group, highlighted the World Bank’s work to help countries consider long-term transformation at the same time as they work on their near-term NDCs.
 She underscored guiding principles, including embedding climate action in long-term development plans, looking at how to make climate investments fiscally responsible, and crowding in private investments.

-Marcos Neto, UN Development Programme (UNDP), emphasized that UNDP and the entire UN system are ready to stand with the NDC Partnership.
+Marcos Neto, Assistant Secretary General, Assistant Administrator and Director, Bureau for Policy and Program Support, UN Development Programme (UNDP), emphasized that UNDP and the entire UN system are ready to stand with the NDC Partnership.
 Neto highlighted the Partnership’s role in delivering tailored, actionable support that is embedded in national priorities.

 Organizer: NDC Partnership